deephdc/deep-docs/source/user/howto/add-to-DEEP-marketplace.rst

 A few MUSTs your code has to comply with in order to ensure compatibility and ease of use:

 * your code must be packaged in order to be ``pip`` installable.
-This should be the default behaviour if you used the :doc:`DEEP cookiecutter template <../overview/cookiecutter-template>` to develop your code.
+This should be the default behaviour if you used the :doc:`DEEP Data Science template <../overview/cookiecutter-template>` to develop your code.
 * your code must be integrated with the DEEPaaS API.
   Check :ref:`this guide <user/overview/api:Integrate your model with the API>` on how to do this.

 The Docker repo
 ^^^^^^^^^^^^^^^

-If you used the :doc:`DEEP cookiecutter template <../overview/cookiecutter-template>` to develop your code, a template of this repo should have been created alongside the template of your code.
+If you used the :doc:`DEEP Data Science template <../overview/cookiecutter-template>` to develop your code, a template of this repo should have been created alongside the template of your code.

 This repo has to contain at least the following files (see the `Generic container <https://github.com/deephdc/DEEP-OC-generic-container>`_